tanbro/redis_func_cache/docs/README.rst

 How to Build the Documentation
 ==============================

 #.
-The documentation is built using `Sphinx <https://www.sphinx-doc.org/>`_.
+The documentation is built using `Sphinx`_.

-   We need to install the package, Sphinx and some extensions used in the documentation:
+   We need to install the package itself in editable mode, `Sphinx`_, and some of its extensions used in the documentation:

    * Using `pip`_: